studyingChristianity/symbols/*journal.md

 United Healthcare is a criminal enterprise.

+Brian Thompson, the 50-year-old CEO of UnitedHealthcare, was fatally shot on December 4, 2024, outside the Hilton Midtown hotel in New York City while arriving for a company investor conference.
+The suspect, 26-year-old Luigi Mangione from Maryland, was later arrested and charged with murder and weapons offenses, with investigators suggesting the attack was driven by anger toward the health-insurance industry rather than a personal motive.
+Thompson’s death shocked the corporate and healthcare worlds, sparking debates about public frustration with the U.S. insurance system and the safety of high-profile executives.

 # Tue, 11/4/2025: Election day.

 ナルシ族 keeps working toward their missionaries.
 Their kind from other parts of the world come see them.